-- When the aircraft altitude descends to within 2500 feet of the MDA/DH setting, the BARO MIN box appears with the altitude in light blue text.
-The bug appears on the altitude tape in light blue once in range. - When the aircraft passes through 100 feet of the MDA/DH, the bug and text turn white. - Once the aircraft reaches MDA/DH, the bug and text turn yellow and the aural alert, "Minimums.
+- When the aircraft altitude descends to within 2500 feet of the MDA/DH setting, the BARO MIN box appears with the altitude in cyan text.
+The bug appears on the altitude tape in cyan once in range. - When the aircraft passes through 100 feet of the MDA/DH, the bug and text turn white. - Once the aircraft reaches MDA/DH, the bug and text turn yellow and the aural alert, "Minimums.
 Minimums", is heard.

-Figure 2-36 Barometric MDA/DH Alerting Visual Annunciations
+Figure 2-40 Barometric MDA/DH Alerting Visual Annunciations